Tuesday, April 15, 2008

 I started up the steps out of the water, feeling the soaked, now see-through jumper cling to my body in all the wrong places.
 Mercifully, Sister Brown had anticipated this and was waiting just at the top of the stairs with a towel, which she draped over my back.
 She escorted me back past the girls, and into the shower area of the dressing room.
 Only shower curtains blocked the shower from anyone coming in or going out, and I felt embarrassed and worked as quickly as I could to get out of my wet clothes.
 But my dry clothes were secured back in the stall, so I was given a "shield" to wear as I walked back to change.
 The shield was basically a large square of white cloth with a hole cut in the middle for my head to poke through.
 I pulled my head through the hole, and tried as well as I could to hold the open sides closed all the way back to my stall.

 Once dressed, my hair brushed but still wet, I was given yet another set of white clothes, this time to take part in confirmations--the ordinance done just after baptism that confirms the neophyte a member of the church and gives them the gift of the Holy Ghost.
 I was led into another room off the main room, and into a small cubicle, where two men in white jumpers sat around a chair.
 Their chairs were built specifically for this; they were like bar stools, with a crossbar elbow rest, so they could easily keep their arms up to put on the youths' heads, for blessing after blessing.
 I sat in the chair, and folded my hands in my lap.
-Both men placed their hands on my head (they were heavy hands) and one spoke the proscribed prayer, again saying my name, then inserting the name of a different dead woman each time.
+Both men placed their hands on my head (they were heavy hands) and one spoke the prescribed prayer, again saying my name, then inserting the name of a different dead woman each time.
 Between each time, they lifted their hands off my head, then placed them back down, making a clear distinction between each confirmation.

 Finally, my part was done, and I only had to wait in the wooden benches while everyone else finished up.
 The others with me watched the people in the font, and chatted amongst themselves about this and that.
 Hopes that the boys didn't see through their jumpers; news that Paul had a crush on Suzie; gossip about who thought who was cute.